-Another central component of the College's ongoing prevention programs for students, staff, and faculty is the Teal Dot Bystander Engagement Training.
+Another central component of the College's ongoing prevention program for students, staff, and faculty is the Teal Dot Bystander Engagement Training.
 The training is a 3-hour session that equips participants to recognize potentially dangerous situations and to safely intervene to prevent and reduce dating violence and sexual assault on campus.
-Sessions are offered at Pitzer and across The Claremont Colleges throughout the academic year, with robust participation across the campuses The sessions are led by trained groups of peers (student-led groups for students; staff/faculty-led groups for staff/faculty), with some sessions open to all.
+Sessions are offered at Pitzer and across TCC throughout the academic year, with robust participation across the campuses.
+The sessions are led by trained groups of peers (student-led groups for students; staff/faculty-led groups for staff/faculty), with some sessions open to all.

-There were eight Teal Dot sessions offered across The Claremont Colleges in 2019, as well as two one-hour "Train-the-Trainer" sessions for students, staff, and faculty to prepare them to lead future Teal Dot trainings.
+There were also one Teal Dot one-hour "Train-the-Trainer" sessions for students, staff, and faculty to prepare them to lead future Teal Dot trainings.